Odin-SMR/hermod/Documentation/odin.hermod.rst

       libatlas-base-dev
       libblas-dev
       libfuse-dev
+      libgeos-dev
+      libmysqlclient-dev
       libtorque-dev
+      openssh-server
+      pkg-config
       python-dev
+      python-matplotlib
       python-numpy
       python-scipy
       python-virtualenv
+      python-virtualenv
       subversion
+      torque-dev
       ubuntu-dev-tools
+      ubversion
+      vim-nox

 Installation of the Database
 -----------------------------

-Configuration of database is minimal.
-Standard apt installation of the package mysql-server is enough see `Appendix A - MySQL create script`_ and `Appendix B
+Configuration of the database is minimal - Hermod works fine on a standard apt installation of the package.
+But futher tuning may increase performance significally.
+See `Appendix A - MySQL create script`_ and `Appendix B
 - MySQL Table layout`_ for database and table layout.

+On the nodes at least ``libmysqlclient`` needs to be installed.

 Torque configuration
 --------------------